Zephilim/seed/server/seed_server.alpha/README.md

 I think by this point, you can see the frustration :unamused: with most tutorials on the web (especially for server based projects) in that we get so far and then stop, when in actual fact, we've not achieved much; but on we go.

+## Summary of getting started with Gulp

+So at this point, we have a single default gulp task that compiles the source typescript code and generates javascript in the dist directory.
+It does this as via the tsconfig.json as follows

+  :o: the *files* property in *tsconfig.json* explicitly defines the source typescript to compile.
+This is done with *tsProject.src()* where *tsProject* is created with *ts.createProject("tsconfig.json")*; ie *src()* creates a stream of source files.
+(An alternative way to use *.src()* would be to pass in an explicit source file name, eg *src("source_file.ts")*, or indeed a better example would be *src("src/**/*.ts")*).

+  :o: es5 is targetted

+I have just discovered that this tutorial is not the best starting point for defining a gulp typescript project.
+The reason for this conclusion is that the way used to compile the sources is not the most basic way of doing so.
+There is better information at :link: https://www.npmjs.com/package/gulp-typescript, so this attempt ends here, and onto *beta* we go.